-A common question among the students is – how long is the ACT test?
-This one of the most demanding exams for students is without a doubt the ACT test.
-The easy answer to how long is the ACT test is – quite lengthy, as it basically lasts for hours.
+A common question among the students is – how long is the ACT?
+One of the most demanding exams for students is, without a doubt, the ACT—the easy answer to how long the ACT is – quite lengthy, as it lasts hours.

-Furthermore, it’s still difficult to complete as you technically have less than a minute per question.
-For that reason, many students find it stressful and given how it is mandatory many feel anxious which further hinders the ability to perform.
+Furthermore, it’s still challenging to complete as you technically have less than a minute per question.
+For that reason, many students find it stressful, and given that it is mandatory, many feel anxious, which further hinders their ability to perform.

-Here we will go into details on how long does the ACT test take or lasts, giving you a breakdown of each part.
-We will also provide you with some suggestions on how to tackle these issues.
+Here, we will detail how long the ACT takes or lasts, giving you a breakdown of each part.
+We will also be able to provide you with some suggestions for tackling these issues.

 How Long Does ACT Take Overall

-First, let’s answer the question of how long does the ACT test last.
-There are 4 mandatory parts, English, Math, Reading, and Science, and you can take the optional part of the exam essay writing.
-Now we will go over a breakdown of the time you have for each part and the number of tasks that will be on the test.
-We will also answer how long is the ACT test with writing and without it.
+First, let’s answer the question of how long does the ACT last.
+There are four mandatory parts: English, Math, Reading, and Science, and you can take the optional part of the exam essay writing.
+Now, we will review a breakdown of your time for each part and the number of tasks on the test.
+We will also answer how long the ACT is with writing and without it.
 Prepare for the ACT like a pro with Magoosh ACT analysis.

 How Long Does Each Section of the ACT Take?

-Let’s go over how long does the ACT take, how long is the ACT writing test, and how many questions are on the test.
+Let’s go over how long the ACT takes, how long the ACT writing test is, and how many questions are on the test.

-So, how long does an ACT test take?
-In total, the exam last 175 minutes or 215 minutes with an essay.
-You can take lots of ACT prep courses online, and achieve impressive scores on all of these parts.
-Preparing for the ACT test how long it takes and knowing what to expect will play a crucial role.
+So, how long does an ACT take?
+The exam lasts 175 minutes or 215 minutes with an essay.
+You can take many ACT prep courses online and achieve impressive scores on all these parts.
+Preparing for the ACT, how long it takes, and knowing what to expect will play a crucial role.

 English

-This part of the exam is probably the most important one, and it evaluates your ability to understand Standard Written English.
-It consists of 5 passages and each of these passages has 15 multiple choice questions, for a total of 75.
-The passages you are going to read are on a variety of topics like history, or just personal narration.
+This part of the exam is the most important, and it evaluates your ability to understand Standard Written English.
+It consists of 5 passages, each of which has 15 multiple-choice questions, for a total of 75.
+The passages you will read are on topics like history or personal narration.
 Use Testive SAT review to help you achieve your ideal score.

-The aim of the exam is to assess your knowledge of grammar, and English usage.
-Also, there are rhetorical tasks that evaluate your ability to express your thoughts.
-Given how long is an ACT test, this part is the most time-sensitive one as you only have around 36 seconds per question.
+The exam aims to assess your knowledge of grammar and English usage.
+Also, rhetorical tasks evaluate your ability to express your thoughts.
+Given how long an ACT test is, this part is the most time-sensitive as you only have around 36 seconds per question.

 Math

-In other words, it is algebra and geometry but the difficulty gradually ramps up.
-Knowing how long does it take to take the ACT test makes it clear that you have 1 minute per math problem here.
+In other words, it is algebra and geometry, but the difficulty gradually ramps up.
+Knowing how long it takes to take the ACT makes it clear that you have 1 minute per math problem here.

 Reading

-The reading exam lasts for 35 minutes and requires you to answer 40 questions.
-There are 4 sections and each of them contains one long passage and two short passages that have to do with either science, prose, fiction, social studies, etc. Moreover, multiple-choice questions accompany each of these sections.
+The reading exam lasts 35 minutes and requires you to answer 40 questions.
+There are four sections, each containing one long passage and two short passages related to science, prose, fiction, social studies, etc. Moreover, multiple-choice questions accompany each of these sections.

-The questions are designed to check how much information you’ve retained from reading and to see how you draw conclusions.
-Meaning there will be referring type questions and reasoning type questions.
+The questions are designed to check how much information you’ve retained from reading and how you conclude.
+Meaning there will be referring-type questions and reasoning-type questions.

 Science